Open Access Library Journal

 Quasi-Monte Carlo (QMC) sequences are a deterministic alternative to Monte Carlo sequences (Niderreiter, 1992).
 In contrast to MC sequences, QMC sequences have a property that they are uniformly distributed on the unit cube.
 Thus, QMC approximation has the same equation as (8) but the MC random samples are replaced by deterministic samples that are uniformly distributed on the domain.
 Uniformity of sequences is measured by means of discrepancy, and for this reason QMC sequences are also called low-discrepancy sequences.
 Note the Koksma-Hlawka inequality

-that the absolute integration error has an order, so that integration nodes should be
+that the absolute integration error has an order

 In the QMC approach, there are many good algorithms for generating such integration nodes.
 One set of such integration nodes is called good point set and discussed below.